OP-TEE/optee_docs/faq/faq.rst

 Q: What is the size of OP-TEE itself?
 =====================================
     - As of 2016.01, optee_os is about ``244KB`` (release build).
 It is
-      preferred to run :ref:`optee_os` entierly in SRAM, but if there is not enough room, DRAM can be used and protected with TZASC.
+      preferred to run :ref:`optee_os` entirely in SRAM, but if there is not enough room, DRAM can be used and protected with TZASC.
 We are also looking into the possibility of creating a ‘minimal’ OP-TEE, i.e. a limited OP-TEE usable even in a very memory constrained environment, by